 - Test the boat balance at various times to check sitting positions, posture, and handle heights (see above)

-- Use pairs rowing to focus on a specific pair paying attention to handle heights and rowing deep
+- Use pairs rowing to focus on a specific pair paying attention to handle heights, rowing deep and the finish/release

 - Use drills to work on technique and timing – these can also highlight problems